MoriyaShiine/enchancement/README.md

 Enchancement also adds some quality of life changes:
 * Adds descriptions to the tooltip of enchanted items and colors enchantment names green.
+* Fishing Bobbers are now accurately thrown instead of having a weird offset.
 * Infinity is now allowed on Crossbows.
 * All Tridents will have Loyalty built in as a native effect.
 * Channeling will now work during any weather, not just when thundering.
 Channeling will also create lightning that does not create fire or destroy items, and will ignite entities for 3 seconds on melee attack.